Elevation: 5,925 ft

 Windy Benchmark is a broad plateau-like peak located south of Hill City.
 It took us a while to find the benchmark on the large, flat summit.
 We added three cairns in case anyone else wants to summit this brushy peak.
 USGS Dempsey Meadows

-Access the peak via the Monument Gulch Road.
+Access the peak from Monument Gulch Road.
 This road is accessed from US-20 at Hill City.
 Turn south at the intersection in “downtown” Hill City which is signed for the Camas Prairie Centennial Marsh.
 Follow this road south until it reaches a “T” junction.
 Turn left and follow the next road east for a half mile to an unsigned junction.
-Turn R/S here.
+Turn right/south here.
 This is Monument Gulch Road.
 After crossing a pass and traveling 9.0 miles from Hill City, the road reaches a junction.
-Turn right and follow the road up to the peak’s North Shoulder where there is room to park.
+Turn right and follow the road up to the peak’s north shoulder where there is room to park.

 North Shoulder, Class 2+